macitege/color-sets-client/README.md

 and color codes (hex, rgba) for saved palettes.

 ### Story of Creation
-For this project, I inspired from a amazing color generator website named `coolors.co`.
+For this project, I inspired from an amazing color generator website named `coolors.co`.
-Even though it seemed hard to built as a junior developer, when I started to planning, it revaled its secrets.
+Even though it seemed hard to built as a junior developer, when I started to planning, it revealed its secrets.
 - First thing I have done is to find an algorithm to generate a HEX code using JavaScript.
 - Second thing was to create an API to store color palettes that users will save, and of course to store user information.
 - Then I have done a brief research on how to create better colors.
-This was a deep debate, there is always a better..
+This was a deep debate, there is always a better...
 - Since this is a full-stack project and a very visual one, mostly, I have been building front end and the code behind the scenes simultaneously.
 - The hardest part of the project was probably creating the editor where I had to